mui/toolpad/docs/data/toolpad/getting-started/why-toolpad.md

 ### Collaboration and sharing

 The Toolpad application configuration is stored in yaml files that can be checked into git or any version control tool of your choice and maintained collaboratively.
 We didn't want to reinvent the wheel when it comes to collaboration for engineers.
 Having a private code repository is one of the essential practices to ensure that user data remains secure.

-## Conclusion

-Toolpad is a platform to build internal tools that are used for tasks like running marketing campaigns, data analysis, monitoring fraud, updating user data, and more.
-It aims to reduce the overhead associated with frontend development by providing visual editors and reducing the amount of boilerplate required to bring data on the page.
-With a drag-and-drop UI, you can build an internal tool for your business logic in just one sitting.